This is a program that calculates the volume of every type of reactor

 Program written in User RPL which allows you to calculate the residence time distribution in chemicals reactors and others that you could need in order to know the reactor model, etc. Very useful for chemical engineers.
 The zip file contains some information in Spanish (Word format) and the program.

-Calculates entalpy variations given initial and final temperature, or calculates final temperature, given the initial temperature and the entalpy variation.
+Calculates enthalpy variations given initial and final temperature, or calculates final temperature, given the initial temperature and the enthalpy variation.

 Gas I is a utility that uses the state equations of thermodynamics with 15 composed, and they are in a ready-to-use database.
 Includes PDF documentation.